open-telemetry/opentelemetry-specification/specification/overview.md

 * [Metrics Conventions](metrics/semantic_conventions/README.md)

 The type of the attribute SHOULD be specified in the semantic convention for that attribute.
-Array values are allowed for attributes.
-For protocols that do not natively support array values such values MUST be represented as JSON strings.
+See more details about [Attributes](./common/common.md#attributes).